From Catherine Deneuve to Gong Li, these are the greatest actresses of all time.

 Making her debut in the acclaimed Broadway show, Burlesque, Barbara Stanwyck gained accolades for her sensitive and moving performance.
 Soon after, she began appearing in films, making a breakthrough with Stella Dallas (1937) that earned her the first Oscar nomination of her career.
 Stanwyck had a penchant for roles that required her to portray unlikeable characters in a sympathetic light.
 She was adept at comedic roles, appearing in films like Ball of Fire (1941), The Lady Eve (1941) and You Belong to Me (1941).
 She balanced out her lighthearted roles with parts in noir thrillers.

 For her role as a murderous wife in Double Indemnity, she received much praise and recognition.
-The film, which was made before the restrictions of the Hays Code, is widely considered as one of the masterpieces of the noir genre.
+Barbara has played feisty and strong-willed roles from the start of her career, but in Billy Wilder’s noir her character was out and out villainous or purely evil.
+In fact, the jaded wife Phyllis was one of the greatest villain characters in Hollywood.
 Her role as the titular heroine in The Strange Love of Martha Ivers (1946) also drew much acclaim.

 Since Stanwyck was active in the early period of transition from silent films to sound pictures, her physical mannerisms and highly attuned sense towards the same have been noted.
 Critics like Pauline Kael have noted that she displays an ease of presence along with “an intuitive understanding of the fluid physical movements that work best on camera.”